-Young people today identify money as one of the biggest causes of stress in their lives.
+Young people identify money as one of the biggest causes of stress in their lives.
+Here are two Australian sites that may give you a good starting point.

 Appling for a Loan